 During the Six Invitational, “We wake up around noon, go over strategies and game footage. and then do a scrimmage.
 The scrimmage is usually three hours, and then we go over that game, and like figuring out what we can improve on,” Smith says.
 “Then we scrimmage again, and then go over that game and review and then also review our opponents.”

-With 12 hours of learning new things, it’s an intense and time-consuming process, and there are several experts to help with that.
+With 12 hours of learning new things, it’s an intense and time-consuming process, and there are several advisors to help with that.
 “We have an analyst, there’s sometimes strategic coaching, and there's also mental coaches and sports psychologists for the team,” Smith says.
 “The mental coaches can also refer us to nutritionists to improve our diets to make sure that we're at our best.”

 Sports psychologists help the team members mentally; as a team with only five people, even one person feeling off can affect the team.
 “They’re making sure you're staying healthy and at your peak, because there's a lot of pressure to perform,” he says.